pavoltravnik/maxims-of-law/maxims-of-law.md

 Argumentum ab authoritate est fortissimum in lege.
 An argument drawn from authority is the strongest in law.
 Co.
 Litt.
 254.

-Argumentum simili valet in lege.
+Argumentum a simili valet in lege.
 An argument drawn from a similar case, or analogy, avails in law.
 Co.
 Litt.
 191.

 Augupia verforum sunt judice indigna.
 A twisting of language is unworthy of a judge.
 Hob.
 343.